guntribam/stack-demo/README.md

 This demo has been written to give you concrete examples of the right way to use the packages.
 It is a reference demo, it does nothing in particular, but what it does do has been selected to provide a graduated introduction to the ways of the `stack`.

+## Getting Started
+You will need help getting set up to run this demo.
+The stack does a number of complex tasks for you, for example it ensures your application is capable of Single Sign On (SSO) and it also performs a security handshake with the main GP API so your applications have access to the GP content and data.
+All this requires setup and so you should contact Jonny (janderson@goodpractice.com) or Daniel (ddeak@goodpractice) to see about getting everything working.

 ## Project Folder Structure
 The folder structure for a stack project should be:
 ```